Alexandra Horowitz: Honors and awards

 Horowitz’ debut book, Inside of a Dog: What Dogs See, Smell, and Know, was a #1 New York Times Bestseller in 2009, and it remained on the list for 64 weeks.
 In 2014, she received a William James Book Award of recognition for On Looking: Eleven Walks with Expert Eyes.
 Horowitz’ titles geared toward children have won various awards, including the 2017 NSTA award for Outstanding Science Trade Book for Students K-12 and the 2020 Eureka!
 Nonfiction Children’s Book Gold Award.
+She was a 2026 MacDowell Fellow.